microsoft/DevHomeAzureExtension/README.md

 ## Installing and running Dev Home Azure Extension

 > **Note**: The Dev Home Azure Extension requires Dev Home.
-Dev Home requires Windows 11 21H2 (build 22000) or later.
+Dev Home requires Windows 11 version 21H2 (build 22000) or Windows 10 version 22H2 (build 19045) or newer.

 ### Dev Home Extensions library [Recommended]
 You can install the Dev Home Azure Extension from the Extensions library within Dev Home.
 This page can be found in the left-hand navigation pane.
 The list of available extensions will provide links to install from the store.